eminetto/eltonminetto.net/content/post/2019-06-01-object-calisthenics-golang.en.md

  [https://medium.com/web-engineering-vox/improving-code-quality-with-object-calisthenics-aa4ad67a61f1](https://medium.com/web-engineering-vox/improving-code-quality-with-object-calisthenics-aa4ad67a61f1)

-Alguns exemplos usados neste post foram adaptados a partir do repositório: [https://github.com/rafos/object-calisthenics-in-go](https://github.com/rafos/object-calisthenics-in-go)
+I have adapted some examples used in this post from the repository: [https://github.com/rafos/object-calisthenics-in-go](https://github.com/rafos/object-calisthenics-in-go)

-## Agradecimentos
+## Acknowledgment

- Obrigado Wagner Riffel e Francisco Oliveira pelas sugestões de melhorias quanto aos exemplos.
+ Thank you Wagner Riffel and Francisco Oliveira for suggestions on how to improve the examples.